Jüterbog Airfield: History

 Developed as part of the Nazi Germany's programme to develop the German population's flying skills in preparation for war, it was opened as a glider training establishment.
 Taken over by the Luftwaffe in 1933, it was fully developed as a military airfield.

 After being overrun by the Red Army in May 1945, towards the end of World War II, it came under the control of the occupying forces of the Soviet Union.
 From this point forward, several units of the Soviet Air Force were stationed at the site.
 After extending the runway to 2600 m, the Soviet military added an anti-aircraft missile site 5.6 km west of the near Lindow.
-The attached air regiment of the 833 IAP were initially equipped with the MiG-9, later replaced by the MiG-29 Fulcrum-A/B fighter and MiG-23UM Flogger-C operational trainer.
+The 833rd Fighter Aviation Regiment (833 IAP) was initially equipped with the Mikoyan MiG-9, later replaced by the Mikoyan MiG-23MLD „Flogger-K" fighter and Mikoyan-Gurevich MiG-23UM "Flogger-C" operational trainer.
 The regiment was part of the 16th Guards Fighter Aviation Division within the 16th Air Army with headquarters in Damgarten.

-With the reunification of Germany from 1989/1990, the Soviet Army agreed to return all bases by the end of 1994.
+With the reunification of Germany on 3 October 1990, the Soviet Armed Forces agreed to return all bases by the end of 1994.
 The airfield was handed back to the district authorities in 1992.